-Baltimore is a great maritime city, alive with excitement, colonial history and a busy harbor scene.
-Explore its history aboard the decks of celebrated ships and on the cobblestone streets of the charming waterfront Inner Harbor, or visit Fort McHenry, where Francis Scott Key was inspired to pen "The Star-Spangled Banner".
+Baltimore is a great maritime city, alive with excitement, colonial history, and a busy harbor scene.
+Explore its history aboard the decks of celebrated ships and on the cobblestone streets of the charming Inner Harbor.
+Visit Fort McHenry, where Francis Scott Key was inspired to pen "The Star-Spangled Banner".

 Yorktown / Williamsburg, VA

 Step back in time in a town that transformed the history of a nation.
 Yorktown is known for its monumental battlefields, authentic colonial homes, and storied past.
 Discover museum exhibits, recreated Continental Army camps, and restored homes from the 1700's.
 Also visit Colonial Williamsburg, once the political and economic center of the Virginia Colony, today the world's premier living history site.

 Yorktown Trolley and Colonial Williamsburg

 Williamsburg, Yorktown and Jamestown make up what is known as the "Historic Triangle."
 Colonial Williamsburg is the restored 18th-century capital of Britain's largest empire outpost in the New World.
 The port of Yorktown was the site of the final battle of the American Revolution.
 Jamestown Settlement, a museum of 17th-century American history, tells the story of America's first permanent English colony settled in 1607.
 A complimentary trolley stops at nine different locations throughout historic Yorktown, including battlefields and the Watermen's Museum.
 Transportation is also available to Colonial Williamsburg with shuttles to the Jamestown Settlement.